 How does a trust work in Portugal?

-A trust in Portugal has the main purpose of properly administrating and managing the assets, shares, and bonds of a company or person living in this country.
+A trust in Portugal has the main purpose of properly administering and managing the assets, shares, and bonds of a company or person living in this country.
 Such a trust practically has a legal obligation to take care of the assets in the name of the owners, under a written legal contract.
 Below is important information about trusts in Portugal:

 - Trustees cannot use the assets on their personal behalf.